New Year's Eve (Modern Family): Reviews

-Leigh Raines of TV Fanatic rated "Diamond in the Rough" with a 4.5/5."I think most people would agree that "New Year's Eve" is perhaps the most overrated and disappointing holiday there is.
+Leigh Raines of TV Fanatic rated "New Year's Eve" with a 4.5/5."I think most people would agree that "New Year's Eve" is perhaps the most overrated and disappointing holiday there is.
 And in a hotel that looked like it hadn't changed the sheets since the mid-70s, Jay's family was bound to be let down."

 Dalene Rovenstine of Paste Magazine rated the episode with 8.3/10.

 Michael Adams from 411mania gave the episode 7/10 saying that it was not too memorable.
 "Although it's 10 days late, the Modern Family New Year's Eve, showed NYE from every point of view, romantic, unexpected, spontaneous, quiet/alone, and I thought each story was nicely done, but the episode as a whole was just alright.
 It was funny at times, as the show always is, but it wasn't too memorable."